microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 or [`abort()`](https://www.cplusplus.com/reference/cstdlib/abort) or other alternatives.

 On the other hand, exceptions are a natural part of the C++ standard.
-It is virtually impossible to use the standard library (STL, std namespace) and not to use exceptions.
+It is virtually impossible to use the standard library (STL, `std` namespace) and not to use exceptions.
 All _exceptional_ situations are reported by using exceptions (such as [`out_of_range`](https://en.cppreference.com/w/cpp/error/out_of_range) or [`invalid_argument`](https://en.cppreference.com/w/cpp/error/invalid_argument) to name a few).
 So it is safe to assume that the C++ code we are developing will throw exceptions even if they aren't thrown right in the code we write.

-Recommendation is to use std namespace and exceptions in C++ code **only where appropriate**.
+Recommendation is to use `std` namespace and exceptions in C++ code **only where appropriate**.
 Many recommendations exist on how to use exceptions properly and minimize performance penalties.
 * As part of [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 * MSVC Documentation: [Modern C++ best practices for exceptions and error handling](https://docs.microsoft.com/en-us/cpp/cpp/errors-and-exception-handling-modern-cpp?view=msvc-160) and [How to: Design for exception safety](https://docs.microsoft.com/en-us/cpp/cpp/how-to-design-for-exception-safety?view=msvc-160).
 * [Exceptions and Error Handling](https://isocpp.org/wiki/faq/exceptions) As part of Modern C++ FAQ.
-* Google guidelines recommend against exceptions, but [allow them in windows code, especially while using STL](https://google.github.io/styleguide/cppguide.html#Windows_Code).
+* Google guidelines recommend against exceptions, but [allow them in Windows code, especially while using STL](https://google.github.io/styleguide/cppguide.html#Windows_Code).
 * [Vishal Chovatiya Guidelines](http://www.vishalchovatiya.com/7-best-practices-for-exception-handling-in-cpp-with-example/), which may be easier to read.
 This section will describe only exceptions with regards to the runtime API.